-- (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
-Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the company's financial controls over financial reporting. - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 as amended, in our opinion and to the best of our information and according to the explanations given to us: - i.
+- (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - i.
 The Company has disclosed the impact of pending litigations on its financial position in its financial statements.
-Refer Note 26 to the financial statements; - ii.
+Refer Note 28 to the financial statements - ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company. - 2.
+As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government in terms of Section 143(11) of the Act, we give in "Annexure B" a statement on matters specified in paragraphs 3 and 4 of the order.